WHS Risk Management Overview

 This is a practical program with minimal theory suitable for operational staff.
 It is assumed that persons attending understand WHS basics and are familiar with the Hierarchy of Control measures, but a refresher on these basics will be done if requested.
 Persons participating in this program use the risk assessment tools of their business to assess and manage real-world hazards and risks in the workplace and have the facilitator at their disposal for any questions or assistance.
 This course is delivered on site at your work premises.

-This course deals with the management of psychosocial hazards and risks which were included in the WHS Regulation in 2022.
-The amendments require a PCBU to manage non-physical workplace risks and hazards in the same way as any other physical risks and hazards.
-This course covers the new legal requirements and explores the different types of psychosocial hazards and risks, some of which were previously covered under the Fair Work Act 2009 and administered by the Fair Work Commission.
+Workplace psychosocial hazards and risks now come under WHS and are to be managed in the same way as physical risks as per amendments to the NSW WHS Regulation in 2022.
+It is the duty of the PCBU (business) to manage risks.
+Directors and CEOs must ensure measures exist and are followed.
+This course covers the new legal requirements for psychosocial risk management and explores the different types of psychosocial hazards and risks, some of which were previously covered under the Fair Work Act 2009 and administered by the Fair Work Commission.
 This course is available as a public venue course or delivered on site at your work premises.

 Hazardous Manual Tasks Risk Management Course